-4. Other student outcomes, requiring evidence of the means by which students are brought to the level needed to support their particular specialism
+D. Other student outcomes, requiring evidence of the means by which students are brought to the level needed to support their particular specialism

 - i.
-Appropriate levels of knowledge and understanding of physics, chemistry and maths in a biological context - ii.
+Appropriate levels of knowledge and understanding in physics, chemistry and maths in a biological context - ii.
 The ability to study independently - iii.
 Experience of using a range of techniques and research methods in a safe and responsible manner - iv.
 An analytical, problem solving approach to their work and the ability to critically evaluate evidence - v.
 An understanding of research study design - vi.
 Provision of necessary and appropriate research facilities and equipment - vii.
 Effective communication through a variety of media, to specialist and non-specialist audiences - viii.
-An appreciation of the significance of ethical, social and legal issues and critical awareness of current developments in the subject ix.
-Demonstrate a critical awareness of the importance of equality, diversity, and inclusivity, and adopt an inclusive approach to the practice of the biosciences2
+An appreciation of the significance of ethical, social and legal issues and critical awareness of current developments in the subject